Assessing the Global Operating Environment

 An Assessment of U.S. Military Power

-A guide to understanding the terms and abbreviations used throughout the 2018 Index.
+A guide to understanding the abbreviations used throughout the 2019 Index.

-The assessment portion of the Index of U.S. Military Strength is composed of three major sections that address America’s military power, the operating environments within or through which it must operate, and threats to U.S. vital national interests.
+The assessment portion of the Index of U.S. Military Strength is composed of three major sections that address America’s military power, the operating environments within or through which that power must operate, and threats to U.S. vital national interests.

 This Index measures the capability of the U.S. military based on the current state of its combat equipment.
 Four factors are key to this assessment.
 This appendix presents each of the services’ principal combat platforms and corresponding modernization programs, scoring them in each of the four factors.